Article: Working from Home

 Working from home can seem to offer the perfect lifestyle.
 No bus or train to catch, no traffic jams, no bad weather to contend with.
 Get up when you want to, work when it suits you, and take time off whenever you like.
-Sounds too good to be true?
+Sound too good to be true?

 For some people, working at home is the perfect solution.
 For example, it can help people to combine a career with family commitments.
 Others find that they miss the company of work colleagues.

-However, even if you have the space at home to create a work area, and even if you find the right business idea - there's still a lot to consider.
+However, even if you have the space at home to create a work area, and even if you find the right business idea, there's still a lot to consider.

 Where to put your work area

-The lounge, a spare bedroom, the garden shed, or the kitchen table - homeworkers establish their work areas wherever they can.
+The lounge, a spare bedroom, the garden shed or the kitchen table - homeworkers establish their work areas wherever they can.
 Wherever you decide to locate yourself, you will need to think about how it will affect other family members.

-You might also need to consider where the power points are in the room, if you will need an extra telephone point or line, or if you need a store-room - which could be your garage.
+You might also need to consider where the power points are in the room if you need an extra telephone point or line, or if you need a store-room - which could be your garage.
 Depending on the type of business you're running, you might need to make major alterations to your home.

 Neighbours and permissions

 In summary, working from home could involve: